poppy-project/Poppy-eva-head-design/hardware/BOM.md

 As shown on the image, the RPi module can be attached directly to the back of the display, but for the Poppy usage, the display will be connected to the DSI connector using a 25 cm long FPC 15PIN (Flexible Printed Circuits, opposite sides).

-Available for example at [www.waveshare.com](https://www.waveshare.com/product/raspberry-pi/displays/lcd-oled/4.3inch-dsi-lcd.htm?).
+The display is available for example from [www.waveshare.com](https://www.waveshare.com/product/raspberry-pi/displays/lcd-oled/4.3inch-dsi-lcd.htm?), and the flat flexibal cable is available for example from [FARNEL](https://www.newark.com/multicomp-pro/mp-ffca10152003b/cable-assy-ffc-ffc-15-core-200mm/dp/67AH2982?ost=3385343).

 ## 3/ Miniature camera 5 Mpx B0066